-If you’re planning an extension or renovation near an adjoining property in England or Wales, you must observe the Party Wall Act 1996.
+If you’re planning an extension or renovation near an adjoining property in England or Wales, you must observe the Party Wall Act 1996 and put a party wall agreement in place with your neighbours.
 It's designed to help you undertake work – providing access to neighbouring properties – while protecting the interests of your neighbours.

 Find out everything you need to know, from what the Party Wall Act is to complying with the act, issuing a written notice and how to find a surveyor, with our handy guide to party wall agreements.

 The Act covers shared walls between semi-detached and terraced houses, or structures such as the floors between flats or maisonettes, plus garden boundary walls.
 In addition to alterations affecting the structures directly, the effect of any excavations within 3 to 6 metres of the boundary can be covered by the Act if the foundations are considered to be likely to have an impact (based on depth).